DiMSam: Diffusion Models as Samplers for Task and Motion Planning under Partial Observability: Related work

-We build on prior work in \tamp{} and generative modeling. \tamp{} considers planning in {\em hybrid} spaces where there are both continuous and discrete state and action parameters\cite{toussaint2015logic, Garrett2021,curtis2022long}.
-Traditionally, these models are specified by a human; however, increasingly, aspects of these models, such as constraints, samplers, and parametric operators, have been learned.
-Wang \emph{et al.}~\cite{wang2021learning} and Kim \emph{et al.}~\cite{Kim2018Gan} use Gaussian Processes and GANs to learn low level samplers for \tamp{}.
-Silver \emph{et al.}~\cite{silverlearning} learn parameterized skills along with parametric operators that model these skills and samplers for continuous parameters, assuming observability.
-Mao \emph{et al.}~\cite{maopdsketch} learn constraints and planning heuristics that operate directly on images but assume a set of parameterized skill policies.
-There is also related work on learning for other manipulation planning frameworks ~\cite{qureshi2021CoRR, driess2022learning, xu2021deep}, but usually not considering complicated objects such as articulated objects.
+We build on prior work in \tamp{} and generative modeling. \tamp{} considers planning in {\em hybrid} spaces where there are both continuous and discrete state and action parameters\cite{toussaint2015logic, Garrett2021,curtis2022long, garrett2020online}.
+Traditionally, these models are specified by a human; however, increasingly, aspects of these models, such as constraints~\cite{Mao2022PDSketch}, samplers~\cite{Kim2018Gan, wang2021learning}, predicates~\cite{migimatsu2022symbolic}, and parametric operators~\cite{silverlearning}, have been learned.
+An earlier work~\cite{curtis2022long} extended \tamp{} methods to manipulation without shape models, with a perception module for state estimation.
+Our method incorporates learned distributional information into the samplers, and also addresses articulated objects.

-Recent work uses generative models for decision making~\cite{janner2022diffuser, ajay2022conditional}.
-There is also a line of work doing trajectory modeling using auto-regressive transformer models~\cite{janner2021sequence, chen2021decisiontransformer} or masked autoencoders~\cite{liu2022masked}.
-Diffuser~\cite{janner2022diffuser} uses a diffusion model~\cite{sohl2015deep, ho2020denoising} for offline reinforcement learning (RL) and a manipulation problem.
-Diffusion Policy~\cite{chi2023diffusionpolicy} uses diffusion models to represent visuomotor policies and shows better performance than IBC and LSTM-GMM, while also being more stable in training.
-In this paper, we apply a similar model but in the context of learning samplers for \tamp{}.
-Our focus is to use the learned model \textit{combinatorially} with other samplers to solve multi-step planning tasks.
+There is also related work on learning for other manipulation planning frameworks ~\cite{qureshi2021CoRR, driess2022learning, xu2021deep}, but usually not considering complicated objects or partial observability.
+Our method uses a generative diffusion model to learn samplers based only on the partially observed state of the world, and solve \tamp{} problems in a hybrid space of learned latent and human-specified states.

+Generative models~\cite{sohl2015deep, ho2020denoising} have been used in decision making~\cite{janner2022diffuser, ajay2022conditional} and policy learning~\cite{chi2023diffusionpolicy, mishra2023generative, carvalho2023motion}.
+Compared to non-generative trajectory modeling methods~\cite{janner2021sequence, chen2021decision, liu2022masked}, they are usually better at capturing the multi-modalities in the training data.
+It has also been used to learn the distribution of parameters for individual samplers~\cite{yang2023diffusion, mendez-mendez2023embodied, liu2023structdiffusion, simeonov2023rpdiff, urain2023se3diffusion}.
+In this paper, we apply a similar model but focus on how to compose the learned models using a \tamp{} system.
+Previous work usually assumes a given task plan or a constraint graph.
+Our goal is to use the learned model \textit{combinatorially} with other samplers to solve multi-step planning tasks, in a framework that {\em jointly searches for satisfiable task plans and samples constraint-satisfying values}.